Frequently Asked Questions about the TOEFL iBT® Test

 - If you have not yet registered for a test date, contact the organization where you purchased the registration voucher.

 - If you already have a test appointment, follow the regular TOEFL refund procedures found in the TOEFL iBT Registration Bulletin and on the TOEFL website.
-You can cancel your registration no later than three full days before your test date (not including the day of the test or the day of your request) and receive a refund of half the original test fee paid.
+You can cancel your registration no later than 4 full days before your test date and receive a refund of half the original test fee paid.
 Refunds are in U.S. dollars.
 Cash refunds are not available.

 - If you received a free registration voucher from a sponsor, the refund will go to the sponsor.